datacarpentry/wrangling-genomics/lessons/00-readQC.md

 ## Exercise - Running Trimmomatic

-The comman line incantation for trimmomatic is more complicated.
+The command line incantation for trimmomatic is more complicated.
 This is where what you have been learning about accessing your command line history will start to become important.

 The general form of the command is: